jimwrites/garden/src/site/notes/Cards/Jesus Was Not a Socialist.md

 And Christ doesn't appear to be against individuals owning property.
 Several times in his parables he spoke of land owners and home owners.
 I don't recall any of those parables where he condemned anyone for owning property.
 In fact, in at least one parable the hero of the story was the man that invested his money wisely, and increased his holdings.

-Also, the whole "Render unto Caesar" thing, Jesus is clearly saying to do your civic duty and pay the government what they demand.
+Also, the whole "Render unto Caesar" thing.
+Jesus is clearly saying to do your civic duty and pay the government what they demand.
 It is not a call to give everything you have to the government.
 As an interesting side note, one of the charges levied against Jesus by the Jewish authorities when they were trying to get him crucified was promoting tax evasion ([Luke 23:2](https://www.biblegateway.com/passage/?search=Luke+23%3A2&version=ESV))

 It might surprise some people to find out that the Bible doesn't come out against money, or owning property.
 It does condemn greed.
-And it warns against the evil of loving money, and of putting money above God, but it seems to treat money as what it is, a tool to be used.
+And it warns against the evil of loving money, and of putting money above God.

+It seems to treat money as what it is, a tool to be used for helping others.

 The Bible also clearly speaks out against envy, and about coveting what others have.
 I'm just gonna leave that there for you to think about.